Department: College of Health and Human Services (CHHS)

 Mason is currently the largest and most diverse university in Virginia with students and faculty from all 50 states and over 135 countries studying in over 200 degree programs at campuses in Arlington, Fairfax and Prince William, as well as at learning locations across the commonwealth.
 Rooted in Mason’s diversity is a campus culture that is both rewarding and exciting, work that is meaningful, and opportunities to both collaborate and create.

 If you are interested in joining the Mason family take a look at our current opportunities and catch some Mason spirit at jobs.gmu.edu/!

 Special Instructions to Applicants:

-For full consideration, applicants must apply for position number F9092z at http://jobs.gmu.edu/; complete and submit the online application; and upload a cover letter, current curriculum vitae, and a list of three professional references with contact information (i.e., names, e-mail and postal addresses, and phone numbers).
-Review of applications will begin August 25, 2016, and will continue until the position is filled.
-Inquiries may be directed to the Search Committee Chair, Mike Wolf-Branigin, at 703-993-4247.
+For full consideration, applicants must apply for position F9978z at, http://email@example.com; complete and submit the online application and attach a cover letter, CV, and list of three professional references with contact information.
+Review of applications will begin after December 1, 2016.
+The position will remain open until filled.

 George Mason University is an equal opportunity/affirmative action employer, committed to promoting inclusion and equity in its community.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, gender identity, sexual orientation, national origin, disability, or protected veteran status.